 Many party members in Fire Emblem can in fact even be missed.
 Some of them have to be recruited by talking to them (And won't attack) or they have to be found in a village.

 In Path of Radiance, it's possible to turn down Heron Prince Reyson's offer to join you.
 You'd have to be a total idiot to do so however, as not only is Reyson incredibly useful, but you also miss out on two other characters (his bodyguards) AND you're forced to fight an incredibly tough boss in the next chapter.
 (Reyson can talk him out of fighting you) All you get out of refusing him is a Renewal scroll, which is practically useless.
 (And in the Japanese version, it actually was useless, as the only two characters compatible with it already knew the skill.)

 Fire Emblem Awakening takes this to extremes, with the majority of the cast being technically optional.
-Donnel and Anna are only found in optional missions, and just completing them is no guarantee you'll recruit them.
+Donnel and Anna are only found in optional missions, but recruiting them requires more than simply completing their sidequests.
 Gaius, Tharja and Libra can all be killed off in battle before you can recruit them.
 Then there's the children characters who are recruited through side missions you may not even unlock.
-And then there's the Spot Pass characters who only appear in optional missions near the end of the game if you donwload certain content.
+And then there's the Spot Pass characters who only appear in optional missions near the end of the game if you download certain content.

 There are also a number of characters from previous games who can be recruited via Spot Pass, though they have no support options (and are completely devoid of any real dialogue at all outside of parley and combat with them), and in order to recruit them, you need to either spend hard-earned money or defeat them and their squad in combat.